mattermost/mattermost-handbook/operations/messaging-and-math/content-marketing/video-content.md

 If video is going to be available on our YouTube channel, assign it to appropriate playlists.
 If video will not be available on YouTube (e.g. a customer testimonial that will only be embedded on the Customers page), do not assign it to playlists and set state to “Unlisted” (not “Private”).

-For access to our Youtube channel, ping @hanna.park.
+For access to our YouTube channel, ping @hanna.park.

 ## Video Content Distribution